 With your focus on building your down payment fund and figuring out what your mortgage payment will be, it’s easy to overlook some of the smaller fees that are included when you buy a home.
 Here are eight and what they could cost you.

-A home inspection helps protect you from purchasing a home that could be a lemon, so you don’t want to forgo it.
+A home inspection helps protect you from purchasing a home that could be a “lemon”, so you don’t want to forgo it.
 Inspectors will look for signs of structural issues, mold, and leaks; assess the condition of the roof, gutters, water heater, heating and cooling systems and more.
-Inspections cost between $300 and $500, and whether or not you end up purchasing the property, you still need to pay this fee.
+Home inspections on average cost between $300 and $500, and whether or not you end up purchasing the property, you still need to pay this fee.

 The Appraisal report goes to your lender to assure that the property is worth what you’re paying for it.
 If the appraisal comes in lower than the purchase price, the seller has the option to reduce their asking price in order to move forward.
-An appraisal can take about 30 minutes to 2 hours and costs between $200 and $425.
+An appraisal typically costs between $400 and $500, but can be upwards of $1,000 depending on purchase price and location.

 Before approving you for a loan, the lender is going to run your credit report and charge you an application fee, often lumping the credit report fee in with the application fee.
-This can cost $75 to $300.
+This generally costs $75 to $300.
 Be sure to ask for a breakdown of the application fees to understand all costs.

 In the state of North Carolina, a Real Estate Attorney is used for every real estate transaction.
 These fees cover a title search of the public records for the property you are buying, notary fees for the person witnessing your signature on documents, government filing fees, and more.
 For the buyer, these can cost between $750 and $1,200 depending on the attorney that is used.
 The buyer will receive a line item for each cost about a week before closing.